Within Europe - Erasmus+

 En grupp människor som går bredvid ett tåg

-• are a registered and active student at BTH with the aim of obtaining a degree
+• are registered as an active student at BTH with the goal of completing a degree

-• are a full-time student or trainee during your exchange
+• study or do a full-time internship during the exchange

-• participate in a shorter mobility of 5-30 days for so-called mixed mobility
+• in the case of short-term mobility, participate in a blended mobility lasting 5–30 days

 • submit a Certificate of Attendance

-• do not receive other EU scholarships at the same time
+• do not receive other EU-funded scholarships at the same time

 Countries participating in Erasmus+